 Special Topic Calls

-There are currently no active calls for peer-reviewed papers.
+There are currently no special-topic calls for peer-reviewed papers.
 However, there is an ongoing open call for Value Chain Coordination Briefs.
 See below.

-OPEN CALL for VCC Program, Policy, and Practice Briefs
+VCC CALL #1.
+OPEN CALL for a Broad Range of VCC Program, Policy, and Practice Briefs

 JAFSCD’s Value Chain Coordination Editorial Circle (VCC EC) invites submissions to its ongoing series of Program, Policy, and Practice Briefs.
 This peer-reviewed series of 2-page briefs distills well-established policies, programs, and practices in local and regional food systems into concise, high-impact publications designed to inform and inspire practitioners, policymakers, researchers, and advocates working across the food system.